cloudera-cemea/CDF_vHOL/README.md

 3. Click **Publish**.
 4. Click on **Catalog** and verify that your flow was successfully published (you might have several pages of flows)
-5. Make a simple change to your flow (e.g move processors to different positions)
-6. Publish your flow again.
-7. Check that your flow in the Catalog has multiple versions now.

 ## 6. Deploy the flow in Production